ftrackhq/integrations/doc/introduction/framework/definition.rst

     maya/python/loader/importers/

-Directory that should harbor Python plugins responsible for collecting options and do the actual loading into the DCC app.
+Directory that should harbour Python plugins responsible for collecting options and do the actual loading into the DCC app.

 .. code-block:: bash